andrejd1/oakslab_assignment/README.md

 ## Contributors

 - [Thien Long Ngo](https://github.com/andrejd1)\
-Feel free to contribute, report issues, and suggest improvements to this project.\
+Feel free to report issues, and suggest improvements to this project.\
 Happy tracking your startup progress!